 Our human capital management and talent development efforts go beyond the senior management level.
 Leaders at all levels are responsible for fostering an environment that supports a positive culture with high ethical standards.
 We are committed to maintaining a respectful, rewarding, diverse, and inclusive work environment that allows our associates to develop the skills they need for success.
-The Board, along with management, provides oversight and guidance on compensation, benefits, recruiting, retention, diversity and inclusion, and culture.
-We recently added a senior management position to oversee inclusion and diversity.
-This role is critical in supporting the Company's belief that diversity of talent is a key driver of better business outcomes.
+The Board, along with management, provides oversight and guidance on compensation, benefits, recruiting, retention, and culture.
 We continue to invest in our associates' wages and training and enhance our policies to create a better workplace.
-We are committed to enhancing our associates' experience through training programs utilizing best in class tools and technologies, which allow us to remain relevant with our client families.
+We are committed to enhancing our associates' experience through listening to our associates and utilizing best in class tools and technologies, which allow us to remain relevant with our client families.
 We believe these actions have resulted in a more engaged and effective workforce that is better equipped to serve our customers in today's rapidly changing environment.